NguyenAndrew/Penjar/README.md

 ## Roadmap
 * Setup Jest testing on the backend
-* Setup PostgreSQL configuration on the backend
+* Setup PostgreSQL optional configuration on the backend